top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-As the egg ages, the albumen becomes thinner and runnier, and when we break the egg in a plate-pan, the albumen spreads, and looks watery, like the one in the photo bellow.
+As the egg ages, the albumen becomes thinner and runnier, and when we break the egg in a Vessel, the albumen spreads, and looks watery, like the one in the photo bellow.

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois